MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-microsoft-365-apps-local-source.md

 ## Before you begin

-Make sure your users have local admin privileges on their client devices.
-If that is not the case, then you should use your organization's standard deployment tools and processes to install Office.
+This article is intended for administrators in environments where the account used to run the ODT has admin privileges on the client device.
+This can be achieved by either using a software deployment solution or allowing the users to run installations with admin privileges.
+For enterprise environments we recommend using [Microsoft Intune](/mem/intune/apps/apps-add-office365) or [Microsoft Endpoint Configuration Manager](deploy-microsoft-365-apps-configuration-manager.md) to deploy Microsoft 365 Apps from the cloud.
+Check out [this video](https://youtu.be/fA8lcnRXmkI) and the [Intune documentation](/mem/intune/apps/apps-add-office365) to learn more about deploying the Microsoft 365 Apps this way.

-If you haven't already, complete the [assessment](assess-microsoft-365-apps.md) and [planning](plan-microsoft-365-apps.md) phases for your Office deployment.
+If you haven't already, complete the [assessment](assess-microsoft-365-apps.md) and [planning](plan-microsoft-365-apps.md) phases for your Microsoft 365 Apps deployment.

-This article is intended for administrators in enterprise environments working with hundreds or thousands of computers.
-If you want to install Office on a single device or small number of devices, we recommend reviewing [Download and install or reinstall Microsoft 365 or Office 2021 on a PC or Mac](https://support.microsoft.com/office/4414EAAF-0478-48BE-9C42-23ADC4716658) or [Use the Office offline installer](https://support.microsoft.com/office/f0a85fe7-118f-41cb-a791-d59cef96ad1c).
+If you want to install Microsoft 365 Apps on a single device or small number of devices, we recommend reviewing [Download and install or reinstall Microsoft 365 or Office 2021 on a PC or Mac](https://support.microsoft.com/office/4414EAAF-0478-48BE-9C42-23ADC4716658) or [Use the Office offline installer](https://support.microsoft.com/office/f0a85fe7-118f-41cb-a791-d59cef96ad1c).

 ## Best practices